donerkebab/UpsilonFit3/README.md

 2. The Pmssm package, which uses the Mcmc package to implement the scan over a subspace of the phenomenological Minimal Supersymmetric Standard Model (pMSSM) parameter space, constrained by a set of measurements made at the Large Hadron Collider (LHC) or a future linear electron-positron collider like the International Linear Collider (ILC).
 Its main class, PmssmScan, inherits from Mcmc::McmcScan.
 It also calculates the Upsilon parameter, defined in the SUSY-Yukawa Sum Rule ([arXiv:1004.5350](http://arxiv.org/abs/1004.5350)), for the resulting posterior distribution.

 3. The main UpsilonFit3 program, which instantiates class Pmssm::PmssmScan and runs the scan.

+It also contains the ToyScans package, which implements scans on small toy problems as tests/examples of the MCMC code at work.